St3p/CVblog/content/projects/powersupply.md

 date: "2019-06-28"
 author: "Stephanie Zepeda"
 cover: "img/powersupply.jpg"
-description: "Construction of a power supply with 5v, 12v and -12v output.
+description: "Creation of a power supply with 5v, 12v and -12v output.
 Using protoboards to check the operation of the circuit to later make a printed circuit using Autodesk's Eagle program."
 ---

 ## material